In this article we’ll be reviewing the best solo board games that you can enjoy as a single player – never be bored again!

 There are many different paths to victory.
 You can play it cool and hope to calm him down; maybe you will stall him long enough to send in a SWAT team for an extraction.
 It’s all down to you, and the hostages are relying on you alone.

-Each game lasts about 20 minutes, and is full of exciting decisions from start to finish.
+Each game lasts about 20 minutes, and is full of exciting decisions from start to finish in one of the best solo strategy board games.

 Best Solo Board Games Conclusion: Pandemic

 In a list of such high-quality board games it’s always tough to pick my favourite, but one game does stand out as a winner.
 Although Pandemic requires both the game and an expansion pack to be played solitaire fashion, it comes recommended by thousands of customer reviews with barely a single complaint.
-You won’t be disappointed in the slightest with your purchase.
+You won’t be disappointed in the slightest with your purchase as it is in my opinion the best solo board game of all time.

 Hopefully our top 15 list of the best solo board games for single players has been helpful in your search – if you have a game that you’d like on the list let us know in the comments below and we’ll consider reviewing it!